skykingisepic/cryptopay-QR/README.md

 # Installation:

-clone repo and unzip the libfiles in the folder (Creates phpqrcode and vendor folders required to run cryptoqr.php)
+clone repo and unzip the libfiles in the folder (Creates vendor folder required to run cryptoqr.php)

 # Deployment:

-Copy cryptopayqr.php, your icon file (if used), and the two folders (vendor and phpqrcode) to a new /var/www/cryptoqr folder on your web server.
+Copy cryptopayqr.php, your icon file (if used), and the vendor folder to a new /var/www/cryptoqr folder on your web server.
 Set up a virtual server and set SSL if desired, and create a DNS 'A Record' pointing to cryptoqr.yourdomain for public access.
 You can also run 'sudo php -S 0.0.0.0:80 -t /path-to-repofolder' from the cloned repo folder for testing locally referencing http://localhost/cryptopayqr.php from any local browser.